-The timeshare industry has been plagued by allegations of fraud, deception and preying on the elderly.
-Timeshare developers are subject to and must comply with state and federal laws and regulations, including:
+Timeshare developers are subject to and must comply with federal and state laws and regulations protecting consumers, including:

 - State Elder Abuse Statutes